nateGeorge/IDmyDog/README.md

 ### Pre-processing the images
 #### Overview
 ##### Preparing Images
-* get_bounding_boxes_of_dogs.py -- enables drawing rectangles around dogs in images
+* get_bounding_boxes_of_dogs.py -- enables drawing rectangles around dogs in images -- WARNING: this task takes a long time to complete
 * get_bounding_boxes_of_dogs-even-out-population.py -- enables drawing rectangles around dogs in images, helps to balance out classes
 * clean_bbs.py -- removes bounding boxes from accidental clicks
-* grabcut_ims.py -- uses OpenCV grabCut() to segment dog from background
+* grabcut_ims.py -- uses OpenCV grabCut() to segment dog from background -- WARNING: this script takes hours to complete

 ##### Extracting Features
-* get_haralick_n_chists.py -- extracts 13-dim Haralick texture and color histogram from fore- and background of images
+* get_haralick_n_chists.py -- extracts 13-dim Haralick texture and color histogram from fore- and background of images -- WARNING: this script takes hours to complete
 * analyze_haralick_n_color_hists.py -- performs PCA on Haralick, does some analysis on PCA and color histograms
-* extract_haralick_fg-multicore.py -- extracts full 13x4-dim Haralick textures from the foreground of images
+* extract_haralick_fg-multicore.py -- extracts full 13x4-dim Haralick textures from the foreground of images -- WARNING: this script takes hours to complete
 * extract_chists_fg-linear.py -- extracts color histograms from the foreground of images

 #### Draw rectangles around dogs